seinecle/blog/_posts/2025-08-06-three-impacts-of-genAI-on-software-applications.md

 (here is [the entire dialog with ChatGPT](https://chatgpt.com/share/68931976-5dec-8001-8c6a-f7e4c955f712))

-This is as good as what I could have achieved with Gephi or other specialized software.
-But this is not bad for a 10-minute exercise.
+This is not as good as what I could have achieved by Gephi or other specialized software myself.
+But this is pretty good for a 10-minute exercise.
 To achieve this result, ChatGPT followed 2 types of actions, without my intervention:

 a. for the data analytics part: it could **not** perform it just by following a "token generation logic" because the data is too large to fit its context window reliably.
 So it spawned a mini Linux instance,  installed the python packages it judged necessary, and used this custom, newly created IT environment to reliably upload, read and analyzed the file.
 b. for the generation of the interactive web visualization, it just relied on its "instantaneous" knowledge of D3, the javascript library it used for it.